By Kevin Hundt

 (2) Central’s sports teams are still the Red Raiders, but without Indian imagery; this turned out to be enough to break the identification with the stereotypes.

-We have no advertisers or corporate shareholders.
 Help The La Crosse Independent grow by becoming patron for $5.75 a month here.